Creating Chemistry – a core value of the Elite League

 Moore led Minnetonka in scoring last season.
 Townsend was second on Eden Prairie in points.
 The teams split their two regular season games and, more often than not, face each other at some point in the playoffs each season.

-TDS Transportation coaches Phillippi, Dan Sova and Sova’s father, Gary, paired Moore and Townsend, jutextniors who have committed to play at Minnesota, on the same line by the league’s second week.
+TDS Transportation coaches Phillippi, Dan Sova and Sova’s father, Gary, paired Moore and Townsend, juniors who have committed to play at Minnesota, on the same line by the league’s second week.
 Berg found a home as a wing on the line about a week later.
 The trio has been dominant at times as the team has ascended to the top of the league standings.

 “It’s been fun playing together outside of the rivalry before the high school season … see what it is like,” said Moore, who is tied for third on the team with 24 points.
 “We hang out together outside the rink and try to build that bond with each other.”